Sharp Eigenfunction Bounds on the Torus for large $p$: Comparison with result with loss

 A more careful analysis of $\mathcal{F}(K-K^Q)$ gives that the $Q^\eps$ bound there is in fact a $\log$ coming from the normalization constant $\log Q$.
 Such a factor is always present if we take our denominators to be primes.
 Taking the set of denominators to be all numbers eliminates this loss, but then the roots of unity argument used to simplify the expression \eqref{2: FourierTransNumberThrBoundEqn} no longer holds, and a loss is incurred there regardless.

 When proving the sharp result, our philosophy is to take any power of $Q$ as long as we do not have an $\eps$-loss in the parameters $N$ and $2^s$.
-This gives us worse bounds compared to previous works and prevents us from using more involved calculations.
-Additionally, our intolerance of losses prevents us from improving over the trivial bound in a few places, most notably \eqref{3: S(m,q)TriangleIneqEqn} and \eqref{3: smallQKQsFourierCoeffBoundEqn}.
+This gives us worse bounds with respect to $p$ compared to previous works.
+Additionally, our intolerance of $\eps$-losses prevents us from improving over the trivial bound in a few places, most notably \eqref{3: S(m,q)TriangleIneqEqn} and \eqref{3: smallQKQsFourierCoeffBoundEqn}.
 It seems different techniques are needed to improve these bounds. \Addresses